-Sometimes, a jury may find that no one is at fault in an accident.
+Sometimes, a jury may find that no one is at fault for an accident.
+Such was the case at a baseball game involving a mascot and hot dog.

-Such is the case with Kansas City Royals fan John Coomer’s appeal to a 2010 ruling over an incident at a baseball game.
-Sluggerrr, the Royals’ mascot, has a tradition of throwing hot dogs to fans between innings at home games.
+Sluggerrr, the mascot of the Kansas City Royals baseball team, has a tradition of throwing hot dogs to fans between innings at home games.

-In the 2009 incident, Sluggerrr threw a foil-wrapped dog behind his back, hitting Coomer in the face—hard enough to cause a detached retina.
+In 2009, Royals fan John Coomer was injured when Sluggerrr threw a foil-wrapped hot dog behind his back, hitting Coomer in the face—hard enough to cause a detached retina.

-After deliberation, the jury ruled that no one was negligent in the unfortunate accident.
+After deliberation, the jury upheld the ruling that no one was negligent for the unfortunate accident.